leegee/next-ufo-map/README.md

 ![Details](./docs/images/details.png)

-At any time, the visible sightings can be downloaded as a CSV:
+At any time, the sightings currently displayed can be downloaded as a CSV:

 ![Download](./docs/images/save-csv.png)